php-school/learn-you-php/exercises/hello-world/problem/problem.md

 {{ cli }}

 {{ cloud }}
-Try hitting the *Run* button to execute your program.
+Try pressing the `Run` button in the bottom right to execute your program.
 {{ cloud }}

-[//]: # (TODO: Contextual words ??? e.g. console <-> browser)
 You should see the word "text" printed out on the console.

+{{ cloud }}
+In the cloud version of PHP School we capture the console out and display it in the browser when you click `Run`.
+{{ cloud }}

-Now you must adapt the code to pass the challenge presented.
-Remember the challenge was: Write a program that prints the text "Hello World" to the console (stdout).
+Now you must adapt the code to pass the presented challenge.
+Remember, the challenge was: Write a program that prints the text "Hello World" to the console (stdout).

 {{ cli }}
 We have created you a file named `hello-world.php` in your current working directory, feel free to use it!
 {{ cli }}

-[//]: # (TODO: Verify...)
-{{ verify ... ... ... }}
+{{ cli }}
-When you have finished and saved the file you must run the following (substituting program.php to the name of the file you created which contains your code)
+When you have finished editing your program and saved the file you must run the following (substituting program.php to the name of the file you created which contains your code)

 ```sh
 $ {appname} verify program.php
 ```

-When you have finished editing your program {cli}and saved the file{cli} you must verify your program.

-{{ verify program.php }}

 {{ cli }}

-Don't forget to substitute program.php for the name of the file you created which contains your code.
+{{ cloud }}
+When you have finished editing your program you must verify it.
+Click the `Verify` button in the bottom right corner.
-{{ cli }}
+{{ cloud }}

-to proceed.
 Your program will be tested, a report will be generated, and the lesson will be marked 'completed' if you are successful.

 ----------------------------------------------------------------------